skycoin/docs/content/dev-docs/references/p2p_networking.md

-The `GETB` message requests a `GIVB` message that provides block header hashes starting from a particular point in the block chain.
+The `GETB` message requests a `GIVB` message that provides block header hashes starting from a particular point in the blockchain.
 It allows a peer which has been disconnected or started for the first time to get the data it needs to request the blocks it hasn't seen.
 A `GETB` message is exchanged between peers as a result of a successful